About PIA

 • Access to a virtual library for all students to use.

-Polytechnic Institute Australia (PIA) is an Institute of Higher Education accredited by the Tertiary Education Quality Agency (TEQSA), (Provider Number PRV14049) in, Australia.
+Polytechnic Institute Australia (PIA) is an Institute of Higher Education accredited by the Tertiary Education Quality and Standards Agency (TEQSA), (Provider Number PRV14049) in, Australia.
 PIA is also a registered to offer courses to overseas students as a registered provider through the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) (CRICOS code 03535M).

 Polytechnic Institute Australia’s undergraduates and postgraduate degrees are of the highest standards and are designed to be accredited by the relevant professional bodies, including CPA Australia and the Institute of Chartered Accountants in Australia and New Zealand.
 Polytechnic Institute Australia is also an Australian Computer Society Professional Partner.